-- Any and all actions taken by a state medical board, including reprimands, warnings, admonishments, restrictions, conditions, suspensions, probations, surrenders, denials of renewal, or revocations on any medical license held in any state or territory of the United States or a province of Canada; - 2. any hospital privileges restrictions, denials of renewal, suspensions or revocations; - 3. any disciplinary actions taken by a hospital, institution, or other government agency; - 4. misdemeanor or felony indictment, plea, or conviction or deferred disposition;
+any and all actions taken by or agreements with a state medical board including, but not limited to, reprimands, warnings, admonishments, restrictions, terms, limitations, conditions, suspensions, probations, surrenders, denials of renewal or revocations on any medical license held in any state or territory of the United States or a province of Canada;

-- 5. controlled substance, drug, or alcohol-related offenses; - 6. any evidence of mental or physical impairment, including any monitoring by a state mandated physician health program (PHP).
-The physician must supply ABOG with a statement from the PHP Coordinator on her/his compliance with the monitoring program, if there are any restrictions to her/his practice, the date her/his program began, and the duration of her/his program.
+- 2. any misdemeanors, felony indictments, pleas, convictions, or deferred dispositions; - 3. any controlled substance, drug, prescription drug, or alcohol-related offenses; - 4. any limitations, restrictions, suspensions, revocations, surrenders, resignations while under investigation, denials of renewal or loss of privileges or negative actions taken by a hospital, medical facility, or healthcare organization; - 5. any disciplinary or non-disciplinary actions taken by an institution or other government agency including, but not limited to, Medicare/Medicaid exclusion, DEA registration, federal healthcare program exclusion due to healthcare fraud, or controlled substance license violation; - 6. any mental or physical conditions that impairs their judgment or that would otherwise adversely affect their ability to practice medicine in a competent, ethical, and professional manner; - 7. monitoring by a state medical licensing board mandated physician health program (PHP).
+The physician must supply ABOG with a statement from the PHP Coordinator on his/her compliance with the monitoring program.
+If there are any restrictions to his/her practice, the date his/her program began, and the duration of his/her program.
 According to the Federation of State PHPs, any HIPPA or other required consent forms will be asked of the PHP Coordinator/monitoring program and not of ABOG.
-It is not necessary to have a HIPAA or other required release via ABOG; or - 7. any proctoring program mandated by a hospital.
+It is not necessary to have a HIPAA or other required release via ABOG; or - 8. any proctoring program mandated by a hospital.